bottomshorter/OriginTrail-Node-Watch/README.md

 	npm install telegraf --save

 2.)
-Go to Telegram, and talk start a new conversation with 'BotFather' via https://t.me/botfather
+Go to your Telegram application, and start a new conversation with 'BotFather' via https://t.me/botfather

 3.)
 Create a new bot by using the command /newbot